Natchitoches, Louisiana

 A store with live fish for sale near Natchitoches, 1940.
 Photo by Marion Post Wolcott.

-Natchitoches (/ˈnækətɪʃ/ NAK-ə-tish; Les Natchitoches, /fr/), officially the City of Natchitoches, is a small city in and the parish seat of Natchitoches Parish, Louisiana, United States.
-At the 2020 United States census, the city's population was 18,039. it is the most populous city in Natchitoches Parish.
+Natchitoches (/ˈnæk.ə.tɪʃ/, NAK-ə-tish; Les Natchitoches, /fr/) is a city in and the parish seat of Natchitoches Parish, Louisiana, United States.
+The population was 18,039 at the 2020 census.
 Established in 1714 by Louis Juchereau de St. Denis as part of French Louisiana, the community was named after the indigenous Natchitoches people.

-The City of Natchitoches was incorporated on February 5, 1819, after Louisiana had become a state in 1812.
-It is the oldest permanent settlement in the land acquired by the Louisiana Purchase.
+The city was incorporated on February 5, 1819, and is the oldest permanent settlement in the land acquired by the Louisiana Purchase.
 Natchitoches is home to Northwestern State University of Louisiana.
 Its sister city is Nacogdoches, Texas.

 History

 Early years

 Natchitoches was established in 1714 by Canadien explorer Louis Juchereau de St. Denis.
 It is the oldest permanent European settlement within the borders of the 1803 Louisiana Purchase.
 Natchitoches was founded as a French outpost on the Red River for trade with Spanish-controlled Mexico; French traders settled there as early as 1699.
 The post was established near a village of Natchitoches Indians, after whom the city was named.
 Early settlers were French Catholic immigrants and creoles (originally meaning those ethnic French born in the colony).
 French creoles acquired lands that were developed in the antebellum years as cotton-producing Magnolia Plantation and Oakland Plantation.
 Each has been preserved and is designated as a National Historic Landmark.

 After the United States' Louisiana Purchase of 1803, migration into the territory increased from the US.
 Natchitoches grew along with the population in the parish.
 Initially, the Americans were primarily of English and Scots-Irish ancestry and of Protestant faith.
 They developed several cotton plantations along the Red River.
 Numerous enslaved African Americans were brought to the area through the domestic slave trade to work the cotton, and provide all other skills on these plantations, generating the revenues for the wealthy planters before the Civil War.

 The United States Government established a federal fur trade factory here in 1805.
 It was removed to Sulphur Fork, Arkansas in 1818.

 In the 1820s and early 1830s, Natchitoches also served as a freight transfer point for cotton shipped from parts of east Texas.
 Cotton shippers used a land route crossing the Sabine River to Natchitoches, where the freight was transferred to boats, and floated down the Red River to New Orleans.

 When the course of the Red River shifted, it bypassed Natchitoches and cut off its lucrative connection with the Mississippi River.
 A 33 mi oxbow lake was left in the river's previous location which became known as Cane River Lake.